Apply Online for Learner Permit and Driving licence services including exchanges.

 • Proof of your address dated within the last six months is required if your current address differs from that provided to the Department of Employment Affairs and Social Protection (DEASP) if and when you applied for a Public Services Card PSC

 • Proof of Residency – Section 60 Temporary Protection document issued by Department of Justice.
+Section 60 Temporary Protection document valid until 4 March 2026 or valid until 4 March 2027 is acceptable.

 • Completed relevant driver Certificate of Professional Competence (CPC)

-• Application fee of €35.00.
+• Application fee of €45.00.
 You can pay by credit or with debit card, Google Pay or Apple Pay or Payzone voucher.
 If you are aged 70 years or over, you are exempt from paying the fee.

 Apply for an Irish driving licence for a bus or truck category when you hold a Ukraine driving licence in category B and have passed a bus or truck driving test on an Irish learner permit.